qtproject/pyside-pyside-setup/sources/pyside6/doc/PySide6/QtAsyncio/index.rst

 to run the coroutine and then stop the event loop upon its completion.
 This latter case behaves identically to ``asyncio.run(my_coroutine())``.

+If there is no instance of a QCoreApplication, QGuiApplication or QApplication yet, a new instance of QCoreApplication is created.

 An additional optional argument ``quit_qapp`` can be passed to ``run()`` to configure whether the QCoreApplication at the core of QtAsyncio should be shut down when asyncio finishes.
 A special case where one